NIST AALs: AAL components and Microsoft Entra authentication methods

 FIDO 2 security keys, smart cards, and Windows Hello for Business can help you meet these requirements.

-FIDO2 key providers are in FIPS certification.
+Multiple FIDO2 security key providers meet FIPS requirements.
 We recommend you review the list of supported FIDO2 key vendors.
 Consult with your provider for current FIPS validation status.

 Smart cards are a proven technology.
 Multiple vendor products meet FIPS requirements.